sh0aibsha1kh/random-marketplace-api/README.md

     - Add a rating system
     - Add more descriptive fields (category, seller, etc)
 - Carts
+    - Add functionality to remove an item from your cart
     - Add functionality to *hold* an item while it is in your cart
     - Retain cart content upon logging out and logging back in